Global Career Guide

 “This movie was very yabai(Unbelievable)!
 I was moved!”

-Are good examples.
+These are good examples.

 As a working member of society, I personally think it will not be a problem if you remember not to use “yabai” but I also advise to be careful not to mess up the meaning when you hear it.

-bucchakke” is a phrase broken down from “buchimakeru, Take out onbuchiakeru, Throw outand it is used as “jitsu wa, to be honest”.
+bucchakke” is a phrase broken down from “buchimakeru, Take out on” buchiakeru, Throw out” and it is used as “jitsu wa, to be honest”.
 The meaning of, “arienai, Impossible” is originally used when “A certain situation occurs depending on one`s decision, and is hard to believe when it actually happens.”
 I take it as, when one`s standard becomes the root of making decisions for company duties.

-Naruhododesune=I see/I understand” is broken down from “Naruhodo, soudesune” or “Ossharu doori desune” also, the term “gachide= I mean it” sounds very unprofessional from my point of view.
+Naruhododesune=I see/I understand” is broken down from “Naruhodo, soudesune” or “Ossharu doori desune” Also, the term “gachide= I mean it” sounds very unprofessional from my point of view.
 (The slang, “gachide” is shortened from the term “gachinko” which is often used in a Sumo wrestling competition.
-Gachinko, usually translates to “Serious” “Real”.)
+Gachinko, usually translates to “Serious” or “Real”.)

 When a new employee says, “Sore, gachide yabaissune!= That is seriously unreal!”
 I take a very deep breath, and give them my documents for my Japanese classes.